ucla/ucla-wp-components-lib/src/docs/08-component-guidelines/03-alerts.md

 ### **Code Guidance**

 * Be sure to include the default "alert" classname additional to a specific "alert" classname.
 This will allow the element to inherit default alert styles.
 Please see code examples below.
+* Adding the "inline-block" classname to an alert element will allow for usage of an alert element that does not take the full width of the container.

 ### **Accessibility Requirements**